arenatheme/hugeshop/README.md

 > * value: Add your product handle \#1!
 > * namespace: c\_f
 > * key: buy\_with\_2
-> * value: Add your product handle \#2Use Custom Field to import data to the product
+> * value: Add your product handle \#2

+5. Use Custom Field to import data to the product

 chenhinh